taict68/taict68/README.md

 - 👋 Hi, I’m QTee.
 - 👀 I’m content creator, Research about crypto.
 - 🌱 I’m currently learning code, and crypto
-- 💞️ My telegram group https://t.me/QTeeAirdrop for information airdrop alpha.
+- 💞️ My telegram group https://t.me/QTeeAirdrop for information airdrop alpha
 - 📫 contact for work at:https://link3.to/magic_square
 <!-
  ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.